 - Xxxxxx:- who carried my sister Bianca

-So on the 17th April 2014, after ten minutes at most of instruction about going left, right and generally getting the horses to move – we set of riding ‘cowboy style’.
-There were no hard hats or other safety gear in sight so we really were in the hands of six on the whole extraordinarily well behaved and patient horses.
+So, on the 17th of April 2014, after ten minutes of instruction about going left, right and generally getting the horses to move – we set off riding’ cowboy style’.
+There were no hard hats or other safety gear available.
+We were in the hands of six on the whole extraordinarily well behaved and patient horses.

-I guess from the owner’s point of view they had to be, he had to know which horse was best to lead, which two had to be kept apart.
-As it happened Verbena and Winston weren’t getting on too well that day (Verbena did seem intent on ‘winding’ him up).
+From the owner’s point of view, he had to know which horse was best to lead, which two to keep apart.
+As it happened, Verbena and Winston weren’t getting on too well that day (Verbena did seem intent on ‘winding’ him up).

-This was a big deal for me as I was completely focused on Verbena and therefore not in a position to provide any real assistance if it had been needed.
+The owner somehow managed to match each horse with the right person, especially as our party included two youngish children.
+This was a big deal for me as I was focused entirely on Verbena and, therefore, not in a position to provide any genuine assistance if needed.
 We had to trust the horses and the owner’s judgement and skill in handling his team.

-We had to rely and trust in the experience and patience of his six horses so that they would by in large convey us safely through scrub and bush.
+We had to rely on and trust in the experience and patience of his six horses so that they would convey us safely through scrub and bush.

-So in my view any organisation that can develop this level of trust and knowledge within its teams must be doing pretty well.
+So, in my view, any organisation that can develop this level of trust and knowledge within its teams is doing well.

-PS I’m afraid not one of us can remember the name of the sixth horse……..
+PS Though I’m afraid not one of us can remember the name of the sixth horse.